· LMS · GWR · LNER · Misc · Stations · What's New · Video · Guestbook · About

 RJ Essery

-Looking along the rebuilt station platform towards Broom Junction and beyond the road bridge towards Wixford station's goods yard
+Looking towards Broom and beyond the bridge towards Wixford station's goods yard on 13th June 1934

 Looking along the full length of Wixford station's platform towards Broom with the passenger buildings at the Broom end of the station